JLSavage/2018-10-17-ZoologyCambridge/index.md

     </div>
   </div>
 </div> {% comment %} End of 'R' section. {% endcomment %}

+{% comment %} Not using SQL or OpenRefine so removing these sections

 <div id="sql"> {% comment %} Start of 'SQLite' section. {% endcomment %}
   <h3>SQLite</h3>